saichetanveeragandham/TWA-Project/README.md

 This project aims to assist individuals whose resumes are being rejected due to their criminal records by matching them with jobs where their crimes do not reflect negatively.

-## Project-TWA

-Transformative Workforce Academy (TWA) - This project aims to provide a second chance for individuals with criminal records.

 ### Functional Requirements